Rating-Captain/php-client/README.md

         */
         $ratingcaptain->addProduct(10, 'name', 10.00, 'http://www.website.com/images/1', 'Description');

-Send email
+Add an order to email queue

         /*
-            @DATA:array In this array you should contain fileds like external_id, email, you can also specify send_date or send_after
+            @DATA:array In this array you should have fileds like external_id and email, you can also specify send_date or send_after
             @return array
          */
         $order = ["external_id" => $order->id, "email" => $order->email, 'send_date' => Date('Y-m-d H:i:s', strtotime('+5 days'))];
         $test = $ratingcaptain->send($order);

-Delete email
+Delete an email from the queue

         /*
             @ID:int Your order id,